jakob-bagterp/index-now-submit-sitemap-urls-action/docs/user-guide/workflow-triggers.md

 ---
 title: How to Trigger Worflows in GitHub Actions
 description: If you're using GitHub Actions to deploy your website learn how to trigger workflows to automate the submission of your sitemap to the IndexNow API.
-Includes code examples for both beginners and advanced users.
+Includes code examples for beginners and advanced users.
 tags:
     - Automation
     - GitHub Actions